-This 15-minute Lemon Garlic Butter Sauce is buttery, tangy, creamy, and super versatile.
-Enjoy it over pasta, fish, vegetables, chicken, or meat, and it will make you weak in your knees.
+This 15-minutes Easy Lemon Garlic Butter Sauce is buttery, tangy, creamy, and super versatile.
+Enjoy it over pasta, fish, vegetables, chicken, or meat; it will weaken your knees (vegetarian).

 Jump to:

-My recipe for this sauce is based on the traditional Beurre Blanc sauce that is made by combining butter with either vinegar or a wine reduction
+My recipe for this sauce is based on the traditional Beurre Blanc sauce that combines butter with either vinegar or a wine reduction.

-Super-simple and fuss-free, this creamy and buttery sauce can be prepared in just 15 minutes using very few ingredients.
+Super-simple and fuss-free, this creamy, buttery sauce can be prepared in 15 minutes using very few ingredients.

 If you love that lemony flavor in your recipes, then this sauce is for you.
-Believe me, once you pour this sauce over meats or vegetables, they will taste like a fancy dish out of a professional chef’s kitchen.
+Believe me, once you pour this sauce over meats or vegetables, they will taste like a fancy dish from a professional chef’s kitchen.

-So the next time your menu includes grilled chicken, grilled shrimp or salmon, pan-seared scallops, or grilled vegetables, do yourself a favor and give this creamy lemon butter sauce a try.
+So the next time your menu includes grilled chicken, shrimp or salmon, pan-seared scallops, or grilled vegetables, do yourself a favor and try this creamy lemon butter sauce.

 Ingredients